PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

     client = cluster.get_client()

 However, this implies that ``cluster`` refers to an already existing object.
-This is true if the cluster was created in the same Notebook / Python script.
+This is true if the cluster was created in the same Notebook / Python script, but in most cases we recommend that the cluster is kept separate from the clients.

-Below are listed the different ways to connect to a cluster created elsewhere:
+Below are the different ways to connect a client to a cluster created elsewhere:

 .. tabs::

    .. tab:: **Automatic cluster discovery**

+      This snippet allows to discover the cluster and connect to it automatically, as long as the cluster exists.

       .. code-block:: python